OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-09.md

 While I was speaking and praying, confessing my sin and the sin of my people Israel, and presenting my plea before the Lord my God for the holy mountain of my God—

 ## Daniel 9:21
-while I was still speaking in prayer, Gabriel, the man I had seen in the earlier vision, came to me in swift flight at the time of the evening offering.
+while I was still speaking in prayer, Gabriel, the man I had seen in the earlier vision, came to me swiftly at the time of the evening offering.

 ## Daniel 9:22
-He instructed me and said to me, “Daniel, I have come now to give you insight and understanding.
+He gave me instruction and said, “Daniel, I have now come to provide you with insight and understanding.

 ## Daniel 9:23
 At the beginning of your supplications, a command was issued, and I have come to tell you, for you are highly esteemed.
 Therefore, consider the message and gain understanding of the vision: